medewitt/tidyqwi/README.md

 ## Use

-After installation you can load and retrieve the desired data\!
+After installation you can load and retrieve the desired data!

 ``` r
 library(tidyqwi)